framesurge/perseus/README.md

 ## Contributing

 We appreciate all kinds of contributions, check out our [contributing guidelines](./CONTRIBUTING.md) for more information!
 Also, please be sure to follow our [code of conduct](./CODE_OF_CONDUCT.md).

+You can also chat about Perseus at our [Gitter link](https://gitter.im/perseus-framework/community), or (for Sycamore-related stuff) on [our channel on Sycamore's Discord server](https://discord.com/channels/820400041332179004/883168134331256892).

 ## License